Community funding

 For more details on buying tickets or registering as a good cause, please visit North Kesteven lottery.

-• Maintaining good health and mental wellbeing
+• Ensure the good health and mental wellbeing of residents

-• Community/cultural activities and events
+• Host community/cultural activities and events that bring communities together

 Email sue@lincolnshirecf.co.uk, telephone 01529 305825, or download an application form from the Lincolnshire Community Foundation Grants page.